slash071/atlas/README.md

 - Online: You can read Atlas on [GitHub Pages](https://slash071.github.io/atlas/), making it easy to access from anywhere.
 - Locally: For offline access, you can build and serve the book on your computer.

+## Getting Started

-To view Atlas locally, follow these steps:
+To read Atlas locally, you can build and serve the book using `mdBook`.
+Follow these steps:

 1. Install [mdBook](https://rust-lang.github.io/mdBook/).
 2. Clone the repository: